nabla-c0d3/nabla-c0d3.github.io/_posts/2015-06-16-ios9-security-privacy.markdown

 Apple made some notable changes to the Keychain on iOS 9:

 * The physical store where the Keychain cryptographic data is persisted has been moved to the Secure Enclave, the device's cryptographic co-processor (available since the iPhone 5S).
 * The weakest Keychain accessibility class, [`kSecAttrAccessibleAlways`](https://developer.apple.com/library/ios/documentation/Security/Reference/keychainservices/#//apple_ref/doc/constant_group/Keychain_Item_Accessibility_Constants) will be deprecated in iOS 9.
-This protection class causes the data to not be encrypted at all when stored in the Keychain.
+This protection class causes the data to not be encrypted at all when stored in the Keychain and has no real use case as `kSecAttrAccessibleAfterFirstUnlock` can always be used instead.
 * When using TouchID to protect Keychain items, [`touchIDAuthenticationAllowableReuseDuration`](https://developer.apple.com/library/prerelease/ios/releasenotes/General/iOS90APIDiffs/modules/LocalAuthentication.html) can be used to avoid re-prompting the user for their fingerprint if they already had a match some time ago.

 ### Application Passwords

-Keychain items can be encrypted using both the device's passcode and an "Application password".
-Both values are then needed to decrypt and retrieve the item.
-This allows Apps to control when the data is accessible, for example by storing the Application password on a server, or having it being displayed via a hardware token.
+Keychain items can now be encrypted using both the device's passcode and an "Application password"; both values are then needed to decrypt and retrieve the item.
+This allows Apps to control when the data is accessible/decrypted, instead of having the data decrypted as soon as the device is unlocked.
+Potential use cases include:

+* Allowing the user to configure an App-specific passcode to protect the user's authentication token or encryption key; the App would then be able to prompt the user for their App passcode on launch.
+* Storing the Application password on a server and having the App retrieve the password after a successful authentication.
+* Having the Application password being displayed via a hardware token.

 Application passwords can be configured using the  [LACredentialType.ApplicationPassword](https://developer.apple.com/library/prerelease/ios/releasenotes/General/iOS90APIDiffs/modules/LocalAuthentication.html) setting.

 ### Secure Enclave Protected Private Keys